 12-24 count pack

 Crayola Watercolor Pencils Review

-Another one of Crayola’s many budget offerings, their watercolor pencils are a low-end way to jump into the hobby without breaking the bank.
-The color choices are a bit lacking and the color intensity isn’t quite there but for the price not much else compares.
-They also have tendency to wear down relatively quickly.
-You can purchase them in a 12 pack or 24 pack.
+Another one of Crayola’s many budget offerings, the Crayola Watercolor Pencils are a low-end way to jump into the hobby without breaking the bank.
+The color choices are a bit lacking and the color intensity isn’t quite there but for the price, not much else compares.
+They also tend to wear down relatively quickly.
+You can purchase them in a 12-pack or 24-pack.